topojson/topojson-simplify/README.md

 <a name="toposimplify_filter_detached" href="#toposimplify_filter_detached">#</a> toposimplify <b>-f</b>
 <br><a href="#toposimplify_filter_detached">#</a> toposimplify <b>--filter-detached</b>

 Remove detached rings that are smaller than the simplification threshold after simplifying.
+See [filterAttached](#filterAttached).

 <a name="toposimplify_filter_all" href="#toposimplify_filter_all">#</a> toposimplify <b>-F</b>
 <br><a href="#toposimplify_filter_all">#</a> toposimplify <b>--filter-all</b>

 Remove any rings that are smaller than the simplification threshold after simplifying.
+See [filterWeight](#filterWeight).